-Even with the most personalized gift send, you can’t expect a prospect to immediately follow up with a “Thank you” message.
+Even with the most personalized gift you sent, you can’t expect a prospect to immediately follow up with a “thank you” message.
 People are busy.
-So you should always come up with your own plan on how you’ll follow up after every direct mail campaign to ensure you see maximum ROI.
+So you should always come up with your own plan on how you’ll follow up after every direct mail campaign to ensure you see maximum return-on-investment (ROI).

 Here’s how you create a seamless but memorable experience that continues the conversation with your prospects.

 4 Steps on How to Follow Up After a Direct Mail Campaign

 Make sure you use direct mail to its full potential by crafting a seamless, organized follow-up process.
 Here is a four-step follow-up strategy once you’ve completed your direct mail advertising.

 After you launch a direct mail campaign, find out the estimated delivery time and then create a task or series of tasks to follow up once it’s received.